nauam/Courses/docs/administration/configuration/localization.md

 # Localization

-QW Control customization and localization/internationalization.
+Rundeck customization and localization/internationalization.

 ## Messages file

-QW Control uses Grails, based on Spring, which provides localization/internationalization by means of a `messages` file.
+Rundeck uses Grails, based on Spring, which provides localization/internationalization by means of a `messages` file.

 For reference, see [Grails Internationalization](https://docs.grails.org/latest/guide/i18n.html).